 Get in touch

-Our Food Redistribution Centre is run by Jamie.
-Jamie and his dedicated team of staff and volunteers coordinate the deliveries and collection of hundreds of tonnes of food produce, ensuring each member group gets the goods their communities want and need.
+Our Food Redistribution Centre is run by Laura.
+Laura and her dedicated team of staff and volunteers coordinate the deliveries and collection of hundreds of tonnes of food produce, ensuring each member group gets the goods their communities want and need.
 They also work with supermarkets and suppliers to remain responsive to stock movements.

-Speak to Jamie today about working with Recycling Lives Charity:
+Speak to Laura today about working with Recycling Lives Charity: